glenniewennie/Route360/Route360/README.md

     1. Ensure Xcode is running and the project "Route360.xcodeproj" is open.
     2. Plug iPhone into your Mac.
     3. Unlock your iPhone and if needed trust the computer.
-    4. With Xcode open, in the menu bar select Product -> Destination -> Name of iPhone.
+    4. With Xcode open, in the menu bar, select Product -> Destination -> Name of iPhone.
     5. Now in the Xcode file viewer select the root folder for the project (it has a blue icon next to it).
-    6. Using the tabs at the top of the window select "Signing & Capabilities" next to general.
+    6. Using the tabs at the top of the window select "Signing & Capabilities" to the right of "General".
     7. Select a "Personal Team".
         a.
-If no team is listed, select "Add an Account" and sign-in using you Apple ID account.
+If no team is listed, select "Add an Account" and sign in using your Apple ID account.
 Then select the new Personal Team.
     8. Now on the same page choose a "Bundle Identifier".
         a.
-This can be any phrase that has not been taken yet (e.g. lastname-Route360).
-Then press enter to confirm it is valid.
+This can be any phrase that has not been taken yet (e.g. Lastname-Route360).
+Then press the return key to confirm it is valid.
     9. Now select Product -> Scheme -> Edit Scheme.
         a.
 On the prompt that comes up select the "Run" tab on the left and the "Options" tab in the center.
 Then set the "Default Location" to None.
                 i.
 This will ensure that the app uses the onboard GPS instead of the spoofed GPS location used by the simulator.